-Year Enacted 2016, as amended in 2018 Employer Participation Mandatory for all employers that pay employees through a payroll system or service, with a two-year deferral for new businesses Employers Affected Employers that do not currently offer qualified plans Administrative Entity The Maryland Small Business Retirement Savings Board (nonprofit corporation), 10 chair elected by Board members Structure of Accounts Roth IRA as the default, with a traditional IRA option as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with annual auto-escalation of 1% up to a maximum of 10% Employer Contribution Not permitted Availability to Other Employers The board decided to allow non-covered employers, employees of non-covered employers, gig workers, 1099 employees, and self-employed people to use the program.
+Year Enacted 2016, as amended in 2018 and 2023 Employer Participation Mandatory Employers Affected Employers that do not currently offer qualified plans and pay employees through a payroll system or service, with a two-year deferral for new businesses.
+Employers who register by December 1st can waive their \$300 Annual Report fee, beginning in 2023 and continuing each year after.
+Administrative Entity The Maryland Small Business Retirement Savings Board (nonprofit corporation),8 chair elected by Board members Structure of Accounts Roth IRA as the default, with a traditional IRA option as an alternative election Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 5% with annual auto-escalation of 1% up to a maximum of 10% Employer Contribution Not permitted Availability to Other Employers The board decided to allow non-covered employers, employees of non-covered employers, gig workers, 1099 employees, and self-employed people to use the program.
 Investment of Assets Program participants who are enrolled using the default savings choices and do not make any investment selections will have their first \$1,000 in funds invested automatically in a capital preservation option - an emergency savings feature.
-Then, every subsequent dollar that is contributed will be invested automatically in an age-appropriate Target Retirement Date option, which is the default investment, unless the employee makes another investment choice(s).
+Then, every subsequent dollar that is contributed will be invested automatically in an age-appropriate Target Retirement Date option (11 TDF options), which is the default investment, unless the employee makes another investment choice(s).
 Other investment options available include a bond index option and a global growth stock option.
-Fees MarylandSaves has an annual asset-based fee of approximately 0.18% (equivalent to \$0.18 for every \$100 in the account).
-There also is a \$30 annual account fee (charged quarterly at \$7.50 each quarter) that pays for administration of the program and the operating expenses charged by the program administrator and the state - \$24 to the program administrator and \$6 to the state.
+Fees Maryland\$aves has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$30 per saver, with \$6 to cover state costs and \$24 to cover the program administrator costs.
+The annual asset-based fees are 0.18% (18 basis points) to cover program administrator costs and the investment fund fees can range from .025% (2.5 basis points) to .67% (67 basis points).
+The fee for the default TDF is .09% (9 basis points).
 In the first year of holding an account, the state will waive its \$6 portion of the fee and in the first 90 days of holding an account, the program administrator will waive \$6 of their \$24 annual fee.
 Implementation Timeline The pilot program was launched in March 2022, and pilot employers began to register in early June 2022.
-The full program launch is currently scheduled for September 2022.
-Legislative Authority to Partner with Other States No
+The program opened to all eligible workers on September 15, 2022.
+Legislative Authority to Partner with Other States No. However, the Board has expressed its interest in partnering with other states, and it believes it has the authority to do so absent explicit statutory authority.

-10 In 2017, the Board received final approval from the Maryland Attorney General to implement the program through the creation of a non-profit corporation.
+8 In 2017, the Board received final approval from the Maryland Attorney General to implement the program through the creation of a non-profit corporation.
 Although the non-profit is subject to state oversight, it is not subject to state procurement, hiring, and other state administrative procedures.